Connor McCrindle

 🌀 Life Transitions

-Moving, breaking up, growing up, starting over—Connor helps you navigate the messy middle with insight and calm.
+Graduating, changing paths, moving cities, or starting over — Connor helps you navigate the messy middle with perspective, resilience, and calm.

 💔 Grief & Loss

-Connor provides space to grieve at your own pace—whether you’re mourning someone, something, or some version of yourself.
+Connor provides space to grieve at your own pace — whether you’re mourning someone, something, or a version of yourself you’ve had to leave behind.

 University of Ottawa